YOUR GUIDE TO BUSKING IN THE CROWN STREET MALL

 These guidelines meet the objectives of the Crown Street Mall Activity Policy and reflect the five guiding principles that Council refers to in decision-making process to ensure that each application conforms to the Policy and is assessed fairly, consistently and appropriately.

 Due to the unprecedented COVID-19 situation, face-to-face operations at the Visitor Information Centres have ceased until further notice.
 This includes 93 Crown St and as such busking permits will NOT be available to obtain over the counter.
-Should you have further questions, you can contact Visitor Information on the details below:
+Should you have further questions, you can contact Wollongong City Council Customer Service Team:

 WHAT IS BUSKING?